huma-engineering/deployment-template-docs/docs/copd.md

-The Asthma Solution template is designed to empower individuals with asthma to take control of their condition through comprehensive disease-management tools.
-It offers a user-friendly way to track symptoms, medications, vital signs and validated ePROs for assessing disease control, while providing access to curated educational content to enhance understanding and management of asthma.
+The COPD Management application template is designed to empower individuals with Chronic Obstructive Pulmonary Disease to manage their condition effectively.
+This comprehensive application provides tools for tracking daily symptoms, medication adherence, and vital signs, while offering access to educational resources tailored specifically to COPD.
+The template also supports seamless communication with healthcare providers through integrated telemedicine features, promoting proactive management, faster treatment optimisation and improving quality of life for users.
-This template is ideal for individuals with asthma looking to actively manage their health, as well as healthcare providers seeking to offer comprehensive support and remote monitoring for their patients.

-### Health Vitals
+### Health vitals

 - Peak flow
 - Oxygen saturation
 - Temperature